eromatiya/the-glorious-dotfiles/README.md

 # ABOUT WIDGETS AND MODULES
 + You need a song with hard-coded album cover for music widget to display its cover.
-+ You can disable the dialog backdrop effect in `awesome/configuration/client/rules.lua`.
-Just search for `dialog` and set `drawBackdrop` to false in the properties.
-You can also just unload the module in `rc.lua`.
++ You can add/remove the dialog backdrop effect in `awesome/configuration/client/rules.lua`.
+Just search for `dialog` and set `drawBackdrop` to true/false in the properties.
+You can also just load/unload the module in `rc.lua`.
-+ You will probably have an error or the widget will not update because of `weather-update.lua`.
-It is because I did not include an openweathermap API keys and etc.
++ Weather and email widget requires your credentials.
+In weather widget, you need an openweather api.
+While the email widget is an IMAP client.
+So any email service that supports IMAP will work.
+Just remember to generate an app password for your account.
 + Generating an application menu
   - Using `xdg-menu`:
     - Install `xdg-menu`.
 In Arch, it is called `archlinux-xdg-menu` It generates a list of applications installed.